-Increase heat to med-high and bring mixture to boil; using a wooden spoon, stir gently from time to time to keep bottom from scorching.
+Increase heat to medium and bring mixture to boil; using a wooden spoon, stir gently from time to time to keep bottom from scorching.
 (Too much stirring can cause toffee to become grainy.)

 Cook mixture until just shy of 300ºF on a candy thermometer.
-Immediately remove from heat and stir in almonds, then quickly pour out onto ungreased baking sheet.
+Immediately remove from heat and stir in toasted almonds, then pour mixture out onto warmed baking sheet.

 Use wooden spoon to spread/pull mixture – it should almost reach the edges.
 Caution: this stuff is HOT!